-I was helping a client with Adwords recently because they had run up a huge bill in just a couple of days with virtually no new business to show for it.
+I was helping a client with a Google Ads campaign recently because they had run up a huge bill in just a couple of days with virtually no new business to show for it.

-As I said to them: the most important thing to remember with Adwords is that Google is the fox looking after the hen-house.
+As I said to them: the most important thing to remember with Google Ads is that Google is the fox looking after the hen-house.

-So, for people new to Adwords, here are three things to look out for:
+So, for people new to Google Ads, here are some things to look out for:

 Setting up new campaigns